Qubinode/qubinode-installer/README.md

 # Qubinode Installer
-Qubinode is for users wanting to stand up an RHEL based lab environment running on KVM.
+Qubinode helps stand up an RHEL based lab environment running on KVM.
+You can run it on a single, large KVM server or on multiple hosts.

 ## Motivation
 The primary focus of this project is make it easy for you to deploy a OpenShift cluster on a single bare metal node with production like characteristics.
+It also works on multiple hosts.

 ## What is OpenShift?
 Red Hat OpenShift Container Platform (OCP) - is Red Hat's private platform as a service product, built around a core of application containers powered by Kubernetes and on the foundations of Red Hat Enterprise Linux.